magnatronus/connectivity_checker/README.md

 # connectivity_checker

+**PLEASE NOTE THIS CODE is developed around Flutter at version 2.8.1**

 This project is a test/demo of 2 things:

 - a way of checking for a valid internet connection